holonym-foundation/holonym-api/README.md

+REST API for retrieving data from Holonym smart contracts.

+Built so that projects can integrate Holo with two lines of code.

 ## Endpoints

 For the `/residence/country/<country-code>` endpoints, `<country-code>` will be a 2-letter country code following the [ISO 3166 standard](https://www.iso.org/iso-3166-country-codes.html).
 Holonym currently only supports queries for US residency.